Uses a custom API security assessment engine built specifically from the ground up to discover vulnerabilities specific to API deployments.

 Edgescan API Security Testing:

-combines technical and logical security testing, all of which is validated & supported by experts.
+Combines technical and logical security testing, all of which is validated & supported by experts.

 Coverage and Depth: